ambigai-rajan/Qxf2_internship_22/README.md

      I had fixed my issues in git hub private repo given shiva bro I had some practise on python by clearing some errors given in qxf2 repo Cleared errors in 13 python program
-  #Day3
-    I have updated README.md file with my day 2 activities And refered the web site and learn software things prepare for how to test a website